HEPTACOM/heptaconnect-docs/docs/adr/2020-12-10-portal-service-container.md

 ## Related thoughts

 One could use inheritance and decoration pattern to allow portal extension claim to be the supported portal but this moves all the development overhead to the developer

+There is a follow up to this regarding the exact [implementation](./2021-04-13-portal-dependency-injection-implementation.md).